TrueFiEng/Waffle/waffle-mock-contract/README.md

 ## Usage

-Create a instance of fake contract providing the ABI/interface of the smart contract you want to mock:
+Create an instance of a mock contract providing the ABI/interface of the smart contract you want to mock:

 ```js
 import {deployMockContract} from '@ethereum-waffle/mock-contract';